 Consulting providers can be large firms (such as McKinsey & Company, Accenture, Mercer, and the Boston Consulting Group) that maintain offices throughout the world, small- to medium-sized businesses with local or regional presences, or firms operated by only a few people or even a single consultant.

 Many people aspire to become consultants.
-The career often makes “best job” lists by industry publications.
-In 2016, CNNMoney included five consulting specialties (information technology security, technical, implantation, healthcare, and marketing consulting) among its list of the 100 best jobs for fast growth, noting that they also offer good personal satisfaction and job flexibility.
-In 2015, management analysts and consultants earned an average of $81,320, according to the U.S. Department of Labor, much higher than the national mean ($48,320) for all careers.
+This career often makes “best job” lists by industry publications.
+In 2017, CNNMoney ranked the career of management consultant as the 17th-best job in terms of “big growth, great pay, and satisfying work.”
+Consulting jobs are also very lucrative.
+In 2018, management analysts and consultants earned an average of $85,260, according to the U.S. Department of Labor, much higher than the national mean salary ($53,490) for all careers.
 Consultants at global consulting firms can earn $200,000 to $500,000 annually.

 Consultants, analysts, and consulting managers are the key professionals in the consulting industry.
 Thirty percent of people in the management, scientific, and technical consulting sector work in business and financial-operations occupations (a U.S. Department of Labor category that includes consultants).
 Office and administrative support positions make up the next-largest employment group (22 percent of workers), followed by those in management occupations (11 percent), a category that includes consulting managers and top executives.
 There are also career paths in business development, administrative services and executive support, information technology support (non-consulting), sales and marketing, communications/public relations, human resources (non-consulting), continuing education, and other areas.